JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/clipped.md

 One issue that may arise when dealing with Voronoi tessellations is the presence of unbounded polygons occurring on the boundary.
 One way to deal with this is to clip polygons to the convex hull of the tessellation.
-(Arbitrary clipping boundaries are on the to-do list, but they are not yet implemented.)
+We describe how to also clip the tessellation to a generic convex polygon, instead of just the convex hull, in [this tutorial](clipped_polygon.md).

 In the example below, we clip the tessellation to the convex hull of the point set by using `clip=true` in the keyword arguments.